Patience, pitching and big drives put DeChambeau in position

 All that work from the night before made him look like a genius come Friday.

 With the wind kicking up and the temperature dropping at Winged Foot, DeChambeau was one of the very few to conquer the U.S. Open-like conditions that finally showed up for the second round.
-He shot 2-under 68 to reach the halfway point at 3-under 137, a shot behind leader Patrick Reed and one of only six players left in red numbers heading into the weekend.
+He shot 2-under 68 to reach the halfway point at 3-under 137, one of only five players in red numbers with the afternoon starters about halfway through their rounds.

 As much as his eagle to end the day on the par-5 ninth, the keys to DeChambeau’s success came late Thursday, when he closed down the driving range — waiting until near sunset so he could practice his wedges while the temperature was about the same as what was expected for Friday.